 I am a perfectionist.
 Or, at least, I like to think I am.
 Either way, I’m definitely somewhere close.

-While that’s all well and good, what I have realised recently is that, this was actually stopping me from becoming a better developer.
+That’s all well and good.
+Yet, I have recently realized that this was actually stopping me from becoming a better developer.
 At the very least, it was slowing down my progress and inhibiting my learning.

 Like a lot of junior developers, and developers in general, I have a habit of not finishing side projects.
 Not because i’m lazy or don’t have time, but for one reason or another, I just never seem to get things finished.